What to do in Lisbon in 3 days?

 Day 1: Tram 28, Alfama, Baixa and Bairro Alto

 To have the full experience, I would suggest you start by going until Martim Moniz (easily accessible by Metro Underground, which is free with LisboaCard), and from there take the Tram 28: the most famous tram route in Lisbon, that runs from Martim Moniz to Campo de Ourique (Prazeres) – check the detailed route here.
 You will experience the most typical neighborhoods and streets hidden in the heart of Lisbon, as for example Graça and Estrela.
 When you finish the route, take it back until the stop “Largo Portas do Sol”, from where you can walk to Castle São Jorge (500m distance), which not only marks the top of Alfama district, as it provides you with one of the most unforgettable views of Lisbon.

 Before entering the attraction, I would suggest to grab something to eat on the very well characterized “28 Café”, an old building located right at the gates of Castle São Jorge that reproduces the tram series “330”, where they serve you delicious toasts in regional bread, Portuguese quiches and salads.

 After lunch everything will go better, and you are ready to enjoy the visit of Castle São Jorge and its garden.
-You can buy the ticket for Castle São Jorge directly at the ticket office, or you can buy your ticket here to climb up the tower of Castle São Jorge for a better view over the city, together with a drink.
+The ticket for Castle São Jorge is still not included and you need to buy it directly on the ticket office, but you can get 20% discount on your tickets for the Tower of St. Jorge’s Castle Church with Lisboa Card, or you can choose to buy here directly your ticket to climb up the tower of Castle São Jorge for a better view over the city, together with a drink.